Plotting eReefs data

 Choose OPeNDAP end point

 The first part of the process is to choose the OPeNDAP end point on the AIMS eReefs THREDDS server.
-You can view the products here.
+You can view the products in the AIMS eReefs THREDDS catalogue.
 At this stage there is no grouped OPeNDAP service for the entire time series and so this script only works for looking at a single month of data.
 Hopefully this can be improved in the future.

 # Connect to the OpeNDAP endpoint for the specified month.